quinnsm97/battle_game/README.md

 # Turn-Based Battle Game

 A simple 2-player turn-based combat game in Python.
+Refer to help.txt to see game instructions.

 ## 🎮 Features
 - Attack and defend mechanics